SciML/Catalyst.jl/README.md

 ## Tutorials and Documentation

-A short 15 minute overview of Catalyst as of version 6 is available in the talk [Modeling Biochemical Systems with Catalyst.jl](https://www.youtube.com/watch?v=5p1PJE5A5Jw).
+- A short 15 minute overview of Catalyst as of version 6 is available in the talk [Modeling Biochemical Systems with Catalyst.jl](https://www.youtube.com/watch?v=5p1PJE5A5Jw).
+- A short 13 minute overview of Catalyst when it was known as DiffEqBiological in older versions is available in the talk [Efficient Modelling of Biochemical Reaction Networks](https://www.youtube.com/watch?v=s1e72k5XD6s)

 For information on using the package, [see the stable documentation](https://catalyst.sciml.ai/stable/).
 The [in-development